weavedb/wao/README.md

 #### msg

-The first argument is `Action` and the second argument is `Tags`, then the third argument is the rest of the options.
+The first argument is `Action`, the second argument is `Tags`, and the third argument is the rest of the options.

 ```js
 const { mid, res, out, err } = await p.msg(